maplibre/maplibre-navigation-android-legacy/README.md

-# GraphHopper Navigation SDK
+# Navigation SDK

 When your users want to get from one location to another, don’t push them out of your application into a generic map application.
 Instead, keep them engaged with your application 100% of the time with in-app turn-by-turn navigation.

-Our Navigation SDK for Android contains logic needed to get timed navigation instructions.
+The Navigation SDK for Android contains logic needed to get timed navigation instructions.

-It is 100% open source and was forked 2018 from Mapbox due to [licensing issues](https://github.com/mapbox/mapbox-navigation-android/issues/1391).

 It plays well with the open source [GraphHopper server](https://github.com/graphhopper/graphhopper-navigation).